-All board members are required to complete their declaration of interests via the online form on GovernorHub.
-This is then be updated at least annually or when a new conflict of interests arises.
+All board members are required to complete their declaration of interests annually or when a new conflict of interests arises.
 A consolidated declaration of interests is available for download from GovernorHub and is made available on the school website.

-Every meeting opens with an opportunity for governors to disclose any changes to their declared interests and to flag up any actual or perceived conflicts of interest that may arise during the course of the meeting.
-If a potential or actual conflict is identified, the governor in guestion is asked to withdraw from the relevant part of the meeting.
+Every meeting opens with an opportunity for governors to disclose any changes to their declared interests and to flag up any actual or perceived conflicts of interest that may arise during the course of the meeting, including those of close family members.
+If a potential or actual conflict is identified, the governor in question is asked to withdraw from the relevant part of the meeting.